Normal mapping: Normal mapping in video games

 Interactive normal map rendering was originally only possible on PixelFlow, a parallel rendering machine built at the University of North Carolina at Chapel Hill.
 It was later possible to perform normal mapping on high-end SGI workstations using multi-pass rendering and framebuffer operations or on low end PC hardware with some tricks using paletted textures.
-However, with the advent of shaders in personal computers and game consoles, normal mapping became widely used in commercial video games starting in late 2003.
+However, with the advent of shaders in personal computers and game consoles, normal mapping became widespread in the early 2000s, with some of the first games to implement it being Evolva (2000), Giants: Citizen Kabuto, and Virtua Fighter 4 (2001).
 Normal mapping's popularity for real-time rendering is due to its good quality to processing requirements ratio versus other methods of producing similar effects.
 Much of this efficiency is made possible by distance-indexed detail scaling, a technique which selectively decreases the detail of the normal map of a given texture (cf. mipmapping), meaning that more distant surfaces require less complex lighting simulation.
 Many authoring pipelines use high resolution models baked into low/medium resolution in-game models augmented with normal maps.

 Basic normal mapping can be implemented in any hardware that supports palettized textures.
 The first game console to have specialized normal mapping hardware was the Sega Dreamcast.
 However, Microsoft's Xbox was the first console to widely use the effect in retail games.
 Out of the sixth generation consoles, only the PlayStation 2's GPU lacks built-in normal mapping support, though it can be simulated using the PlayStation 2 hardware's vector units.
 Games for the Xbox 360 and the PlayStation 3 rely heavily on normal mapping and were the first game console generation to make use of parallax mapping.
 The Nintendo 3DS has been shown to support normal mapping, as demonstrated by Resident Evil: Revelations and Metal Gear Solid 3: Snake Eater.